WhitelistVideo

 The Age-Out Problem

-YouTube Kids offers three content levels — Preschool (4 and under), Younger (5-8), and Older (9-12).
-But even the "Older" setting feels limited for most school-age children.
-Here is what parents report:
+YouTube Kids has three settings—Preschool (4 and under), Younger (5-8), and Older (9-12).
+Even that "Older" setting feels like a walled garden that's too small.
+Here is what parents usually run into:

-• Content is too young.
-By age 9, children want to watch Minecraft creators, science explainers, and channels their friends follow — none of which exist on YouTube Kids.
+• The "Baby" Factor.
+By age 9, kids want Minecraft tutorials, science explainers, and the creators their friends follow.
+Almost none of that is on YouTube Kids.

-• Educational gaps.
-When your child needs to research the water cycle or learn basic coding for a school project, YouTube Kids has almost nothing useful.
-The real educational content — Khan Academy, CrashCourse, Veritasium — lives on regular YouTube.
+• Homework help is missing.
+If your child needs to look up the water cycle or basic coding for a project, YouTube Kids is useless.
+The actual educational stuff—Khan Academy, CrashCourse, Veritasium—is only on the main site.

-For a deeper dive into this problem, read our full analysis: Why YouTube Kids Isn't Enough for School-Age Children.
+For more on this, check out our look at Why YouTube Kids Isn't Enough for School-Age Children.

 The Dangerous Middle Ground